google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

              2f:7f:00:49:08:0a:20:41:0b:70:03:04:7d:94:af:69:3d:f4:
              ...

-### Submit your CSR to a CA
+### Submit your CSR to a certificate authority

-Depending on what CA you want to use, there are different ways to send them your CSR: using a form on their website, sending the CSR by email, or something else.
+Different certificate authorities (CAs) require different methods for sending them your CSRs.
+Methods may include using a form on their website, sending the CSR by email, or something else.
 Some CAs (or their resellers) may even automate some or all of the process (including, in some cases, key pair and CSR generation).

 Send the CA to your CSR, and follow their instructions to receive your final certificate or certificate chain.